otoolep/questdb.io/docs/refFUNC.md

 ```

 ### round_down()
-`round_down` behaves like `round` but instead of rounding to the closest value of the required scale,
+`round_down` behaves like `round` but instead of rounding to the closest value of the required precision,
 will systematically round values down.

 ### roud_up()
-`round_up` behaves like `round` but instead of rounding to the closest value of the required scale,
+`round_up` behaves like `round` but instead of rounding to the closest value of the required precision,
 will systematically round values up.

 ### abs()